penglei0/Ini-cpp/README.md

 # Introduction

-This is a header only implementation of the ini file parser in modern C++.
+This is a header only implementation of the ini file parser with modern C++.

 ## Build test